-In particular, there are infinitely many such $p$'s. } \pf{ Apply Proposition \ref{prop_den_artin} with $q=2$, we obtain asymptoticly at least $C_{n,g} x/\log x$ primes $p$ not exceeding $x$, satisfying all assumptions of Theorem \ref{thm_npe} with $e=1$.
+In particular, for each $n$, there are infinitely many such $p$'s. } \pf{ Applying Proposition \ref{prop_den_artin} with $q=2$, we obtain that asymptotically there are at least $C_{n,g} x/\log x$ primes $p$ not exceeding $x$, which satisfy all the assumptions of Theorem \ref{thm_npe} with $e=1$.
 The result then follows. }

-\rk{ \enmt{[(a)] \item The assumptions in Theorem \ref{thm_npe} can be verified by elementary calculations. \item It should be noted that ERH is always considered true in computational practice. \item Moreover, if we assume the conjecture on asymptotic number of Wieferich primes (based-$2$) holds, then Conjecture \ref{conj_den_wieferich} tells us that Corollary \ref{cor_8_p} is also correct for $e>1$.
-That is, there are asymptoticly at least $C_{n,g} x/\log x$ primes $p$ not exceeding $x$, such that there is no GBF with type $[n,2p^e]$.
-Actually, numerical evidence suggests that very few of the primes in a given interval are Wieferich primes.
-The only known base-$2$ Wieferich primes are $1093$ and $3511$, and they are the only two for all primes less than $6.7\tm 10^{15}$ by \cite{dorais2011wieferich}. }}
+\rk{ \enmt{[(a)] \item The assumptions in Theorem \ref{thm_npe} can be verified by direct calculations. \item Note that ERH is always considered true in computational practice. \item Moreover, if we assume the conjecture on asymptotic number of Wieferich primes (based-$2$) holds, then Conjecture \ref{conj_den_wieferich} tells us that Corollary \ref{cor_8_p} is also correct for $e>1$.
+That is, there are asymptotically at least $C_{n,g} x/\log x$ primes $p$ not exceeding $x$ such that there is no GBF with type $[n,2p^e]$.
+In fact, numerical evidence suggests that few primes in a given interval are Wieferich primes.
+The base-$2$ Wieferich primes currently known are only $1093$ and $3511$, and they are the only two for all primes less than $6.7\tm 10^{15}$ \cite{dorais2011wieferich}. }}

-For GBF with type $[n,2p^e]$, where $n$ is odd and $f=\ord_p(2)$, the known results \eqref{it_kumar}, \eqref{it_ikeda} and \eqref{it_feng1} in the introduction cover all cases where either $p\not\equiv1\pmod8$ or $n=1$, or $f$ is even.
-Therefore, though Theorem \ref{thm_npe} and Corollary \ref{cor_8_p} provide universal nonexistence results for all odd $n$ and $N=2p^e$ satisfying \eqref{eq_2fnmp2} and \eqref{eq_as_p2nf}, it is more significant to confine Theorem \ref{thm_npe} to $p\equiv1\pmod8$, $n\ge3$ and $f$ is odd, where all known methods appearing in previous literature are not applicable.
+For GBFs with type $[n,2p^e]$, where $n$ is odd and $f=\ord_p(2)$, the known results \eqref{it_kumar}, \eqref{it_ikeda} and \eqref{it_feng1} in the introduction cover the case $p\not\equiv1\pmod8$, the case $n=1$ and the case $f$ is even.
+Therefore, it is more significant to restrict Theorem \ref{thm_npe} to the case where $p\equiv1\pmod8$, $n\ge3$ and $f$ is odd.
+In this case, none of the method appearing in the previous literature are applicable.